vippsas/vipps-login-api/vipps-login-faq.md

 processes to become a customer or to link login with Vipps to an existing user.
 If you need to store the NNIN for new users we recommend that you use an electronic ID, e.g  BankID.

+Merchants need to apply for access to NNIN separately by sending an email to [AccessUserInfo@vipps.no](mailto: AccessUserInfo@vipps.no).
+In the email you should specify merchant name and organization number and name of sales unit from [VippsPortalen] (https://portal.vipps.no).
+You also need to provide information on how you plan to use the NNIN, the legal requirement and/or the reason why you need to use NNIN to achieve required user identification.